PADL/FlutterSwift/README.md

 * An idiomatic, asynchronous Swift implementation of Flutter [platform channels](https://docs.flutter.dev/platform-integration/platform-channels)
 * Wrappers to integrate with the Flutter embedding's runner
-* On [eLinux](https://github.com/sony/flutter-embedded-linux), a pure Swift runner that hosts your application.
+* On [eLinux](https://github.com/sony/flutter-embedded-linux), a pure Swift runner that hosts your application

 The end-goal is to allow Flutter to be used for the UI, and Swift the business logic, in a cross-platform manner.
 Currently supported targets are macOS, iOS, Android and eLinux.